poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 Usage: trident forge ((-d|--baseDir DIR) |
-                       ((-p|--genoOne ARG) | --inFormat ARG --genoFile ARG
+                       ((-p|--genoOne FILE) | --inFormat FORMAT --genoFile FILE
-                         --snpFile ARG --indFile ARG) [--snpSet ARG])
+                         --snpFile FILE --indFile FILE) [--snpSet SET])
-                     [--forgeFile ARG | (-f|--forgeString ARG)]
+                     [--forgeFile FILE | (-f|--forgeString DSL)]
-                     [--selectSnps ARG] [--intersect] [--outFormat ARG]
+                     [--selectSnps FILE] [--intersect] [--outFormat FORMAT]
-                     [--minimal] [--onlyGeno] (-o|--outPackagePath ARG)
+                     [--minimal] [--onlyGeno] (-o|--outPackagePath DIR)
-                     [-n|--outPackageName ARG] [--packagewise]
+                     [-n|--outPackageName STRING] [--packagewise]
-                     [--outPlinkPopName ARG]
+                     [--outPlinkPopName MODE]

   Select packages, groups or individuals and create a new Poseidon package from
   them

 Available options:
   -h,--help                Show this help text
-  -d,--baseDir DIR         a base directory to search for Poseidon Packages
+  -d,--baseDir DIR         A base directory to search for Poseidon packages.
-                           (could be a Poseidon repository)
-  -p,--genoOne ARG         one of the input genotype data files.
-Expects .bed or
+  -p,--genoOne FILE        One of the input genotype data files.
+Expects .bed,
-                           .bim or .fam for PLINK and .geno or .snp or .ind for
+                           .bim or .fam for PLINK and .geno, .snp or .ind for
                            EIGENSTRAT.
 The other files must be in the same
-                           directory and must have the same base name
+                           directory and must have the same base name.
-  --inFormat ARG           the format of the input genotype data: EIGENSTRAT or
+  --inFormat FORMAT        The format of the input genotype data: EIGENSTRAT or
-                           PLINK (only necessary for data input with --genoFile
+                           PLINK.
+Only necessary for data input with --genoFile
-                           + --snpFile + --indFile)
+                           + --snpFile + --indFile.
-  --genoFile ARG           the input geno file path
+  --genoFile FILE          Path to the input geno file.
-  --snpFile ARG            the input snp file path
+  --snpFile FILE           Path to the input snp file.
-  --indFile ARG            the input ind file path
+  --indFile FILE           Path to the input ind file.
-  --snpSet ARG             the snpSet of the package: 1240K, HumanOrigins or
+  --snpSet SET             The snpSet of the package: 1240K, HumanOrigins or
-                           Other. (only relevant for data input with
+                           Other.
+Only relevant for data input with -p|--genoOne
-                           -p|--genoOne or --genoFile + --snpFile + --indFile,
+                           or --genoFile + --snpFile + --indFile, because the
-                           because the packages in a -d|--baseDir already have
+                           packages in a -d|--baseDir already have this
-                           this information in their respective POSEIDON.yml
+                           information in their respective POSEIDON.yml files.
-                           files) Default: Other
+                           (default: Other)
-  --forgeFile ARG          A file with a list of packages, groups or individual
+  --forgeFile FILE         A file with a list of packages, groups or individual
                            samples.
 Works just as -f, but multiple values can
                            also be separated by newline, not just by comma.
                            Empty lines are ignored and comments start with "#",